lowquark/zinc/README.md

 # Zinc

-Zinc is a data-driven programming language that I dreamed up this semester.
+Zinc is a data-driven programming language that I have mapped out and *partially* brought to life.

-### Planned Features:
+### Features:

   * Namespaces
   * Declarations which are initialized by default